siphonjs/siphon/README.md

 # API

 Using Siphon is simple!
 Require, invoke, then chain as many methods as you'd like.
-The only required methods are .get, .find and .run().
+Always include .get() and end with .run().

 ### .cheerio